nickserv/danamccurdy.com/_posts/2018-05-19-palisades-parkway.md

 as the road snakes before me.

 Propelled down this highway
-like blood shooting through a vein,
+like blood pumping through a vein,
 I glide through this wonderland on the edge between two worlds.